saltukalakus/idiomatic-rust-snippets/src/essentials/std-lib/rc.md

 }
 ```

-In this example, `Rc::new(5)` creates a new `Rc` instance that holds the value `5`.
+`Rc::new(5)` creates a new `Rc` instance that holds the value `5`.

 ### `Rc::clone`

 The `Rc::clone` function is used to create a new reference to the same data.
 This increases the reference count, allowing multiple parts of your program to share ownership of the data.
-Here is an example:

 ```rust
 use std::rc::Rc;